mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 These are the `_is_enterprise_cte`s.
 The grain is **one row per `client_id` and `submission_date`**.
 Each row represents a specific client's enterprise policy status for a specific day, taken as the statistical mode (most common value) across that day's events. **Note:** If a client had multiple events on the same day, they would still only get one row in this result set, showing the mode of their enterprise status for that day (ties broken toward the latest `event_timestamp`).
 This matches v8.

-Both CTEs require `document_id is not null`, and the SAP one additionally restricts to `event = 'sap.counts'`.
+Both CTEs require `document_id is not null`.
+The SAP one also sees only `event = 'sap.counts'`, but that filter lives in `sap_base` and is inherited rather than applied here.

 #### Aggregation